cortex-lab/phy/docs/quickstart.md

 continue exploring Similarity View.
 Its status shows exactly how many clusters `G` will merge.
 Press `V` again or close Merge View to cancel without changing the clustering.

+If the Template GUI dataset includes an AIND/SpikeInterface format-version 2 `curation.json` with merge suggestions, use the persistent **Merge Propositions** view to review them.
+Choose **Review** to stage its ordered IDs in Merge View (the first is blue), then use `G` to accept the ordinary merge; changes you make to the proposal are recorded as `accepted_modified`. **Reject** and **Reset review** are undoable, while **Skip** leaves it pending.
+A proposition whose source clusters were changed becomes stale rather than being remapped. phy leaves `curation.json` unchanged and atomically saves decisions to `curation_review.json` with the rest of the curation results.

 Splitting requires selecting spikes in a view that supports lasso or polygon selection, commonly the Feature View, and pressing `K`.
 It is worth learning merge, undo, and save on the example dataset before attempting a scientific